 Step 2.
 Right-click "Command Prompt" and choose "Run as administrator".

 Step 3.
-Enter the following command and press Enter: chkdsk E: /f /r /x.
-"E" means the drive letter of the partition you want to repair.
+Enter the following command and press Enter: chkdsk C: /f /r /x.
+Replace "C" with the drive letter of the partition you want to repair.

 Do not interrupt CHKDSK and wait patiently for the process to end.

 Aside from applying CHKDSK to fix disk errors, here are some tutorials that you may follow to learn more details about this command:

 To run the utility from Command Prompt for Windows 8.1/8 users, here are the instructions: